-During the year ended December 31, 2016, we converted \$1.8 million in principal of a subordinated debt investment into preferred equity units and warrants valued at \$1.8 million, converted \$0.3 million in principal of a senior secured debt investment into preferred equity units valued at \$0.3 million, and converted \$0.8 million in principal of a subordinated debt investment into a senior secured debt investment in the same portfolio company.
-In addition, we amended a senior secured debt investment for which it received preferred equity units in the same portfolio company valued at \$0.2 million and received additional preferred equity units with nominal value in connection with a \$1.3 million follow on investment in the same portfolio company.
+During the year ended December 31, 2016, we converted \$1.8 million in principal of our subordinated debt investment in Southern Technical Institute, LLC into preferred equity units and warrants valued at \$1.8 million, converted \$0.3 million in principal of our senior secured debt investment in TRS Services, LLC, into preferred equity units valued at \$0.3 million, and converted \$0.8 million in principal of our subordinated debt investment in All Metals, LLC, into a senior secured debt investment in the same portfolio company.
+In addition, we received additional preferred equity units with nominal value in connection with a \$1.3 million follow on investment in My Alarm, LLC and also amended our My Alarm, LLC senior secured debt investment for which we received preferred equity units valued at \$0.2 million.

-Our level of investment activity may vary substantially from period to period depending on various factors, including, but not limited to, the amount of debt and equity capital available to middle market companies, the level of merger and acquisition activity, the general economic environment and the competitive environment for the types of investments we make.
+Our level of investment activity may vary substantially from period to period depending on various factors, including, but not limited to, the amount of debt and equity capital available to middle-market companies, the level of merger and acquisition activity, the general economic environment and the competitive environment for the types of investments we make.

 We categorize debt investments into seven risk categories based on relevant information about the ability of borrowers to service their debt.
 For additional information regarding our risk categories, see "Item 1.
 Business-Portfolio Review/Risk Monitoring."
-The following table shows the classification of our debt investments portfolio by risk category as of December 31, 2016 and 2015 (dollar amounts in thousands):
+The following table shows the classification of our debt investments portfolio by risk category as of December 31, 2017 and 2016 (dollar amounts in thousands):

-As of Dec ember 31,
+As of December 31,

-20)16 2015
+2 017 2016

-Risk Category Debt stments, at iir Value % of Debt Investments Debt Investments, at Fair Value % of Debt Investments
+Risk Category Debt Investments, at Fair Value % of Debt Investments Debt Investments, at Fair Value % of Debt Investments

 1 (Low Risk) \$ -% \$ - -%

-2 (Below Average Risk) 3,810 1.6 15,755 7.0
+2 (Below Average Risk) 3,755 1.5 3,810 1.6

-3 (Average) 192,078 78.6 187,276 83.4
+3 (Average) 222,027 90.1 192,078 78.6

-4 (Special Mention) 43,084 17.6 17,171 7.6
+4 (Special Mention) 16,454 6.7 43,084 17.6

-5 (Substandard) 5,393 2.2 4,475 2.0
+5 (Substandard) 2,873 1.2 5,393 2.2

-6 (Doubtful)
+6 (Doubtful) 1,201 0.5

 7 (Loss)

-\$ 244,365 100.0% \$ 224,677 100.0%
+\$ 246,310 100.0% \$ 244,365 100.0%

-During the year ended December 31, 2016, we reclassified four debt investments from category 3 to category 4 and one debt investment from category 2 to category 4, with an aggregate fair value at December 31, 2016 of \$29.9 million and \$3.7 million, respectively due to a degradation in the underlying businesses of the portfolio companies and as a result of various covenant defaults.
-In addition, we reclassified one debt investment from category 3 to category 5 (our non-accrual debt investment with respect to PIK interest and Net Loan Fees described above) and one debt investment from category 5 to category 4, with an aggregate fair value at December 31, 2016 of \$5.4 million and \$4.0 million respectively.
+During the year ended December 31, 2017, we reclassified three debt investments from risk category 4 to risk category 3, with an aggregate fair value of \$17.2 million at December 31, 2016, primarily due to improvement in the underlying businesses of the portfolio companies.
+In addition, we reclassified our debt investment in Community Intervention Services, Inc. with a fair value of \$5.4 million at December 31, 2016, from risk category 5 to risk category 6 (our non-accrual debt investment with respect to PIK interest and Net Loan Fees described above), our debt investment in Southern Technical Institute, LLC from a risk category 4 to risk category 6 with a fair value of \$3.2 million at December 31, 2016, and our debt investment in Master Cutlery, LLC from risk category 4 to risk category 5 with a fair value of \$4.4 million at December 31, 2016, primarily due to a degradation in the underlying businesses of the portfolio companies.
+Further, our loan investment in My Alarm with a fair value and risk rating of \$6.2 million and 3, respectively, at December 31, 2016 was restructured and exchanged for a new class of preferred and common equity securities.
 All other year over year changes in the fair value of our debt investments within each category, were a result of new debt investments, the receipt of amortization payments on existing debt investments, repayment of certain debt investments in full, changes in the fair value of our existing debt investments within the categories, and other investment activity.